 A graduate of the Massachusetts Institute of Technology in 1985, he earned a bachelor’s degree and a master’s degree in electrical engineering and computer science with a concentration in economics, and received his master’s in business administration with high distinction from the Amos Tuck School of Business Administration, Dartmouth College, where he was elected Edward Tuck Scholar.
 Hu is married with two children.

-MD, Head of Risk Architecture, Goldman Sachs
+Former MD, Head of Risk Architecture, Goldman Sachs

-Victor Ng is Managing Director, Head of Risk Architecture.
+Victor Ng recently retired as Managing Director, Head of Risk Architecture.
 Previously, he was chief risk architect in Market Risk, global head of Corporate Risk, global head of Risk Modeling and co-head of Derivatives Research in Fixed Income.
 Dr. Ng joined Goldman Sachs in 1995.
 Prior to joining Goldman Sachs, he worked at the International Monetary Fund as an economist and before that, he was an Assistant Professor of Finance at the University of Michigan at Ann Arbor.
 Dr. Ng is a member of the Board of Trustees of GARP and its Financial Risk Manager (FRM) committee.
 He is also a member of various risk and capital related working groups and committees of ISDA, IIF and SIFMA.
 Dr. Ng has published in leading finance, economics and econometrics journals and was an associate editor of the Journal of Business and Economic Statistics.Read Less

 In his over 30 years of experience, he has been the Chief Risk Officer of State Street Global Advisors and Putnam Investments in Boston.
 While at Putnam, Jacques was voted Risk Manager of the Year by the Global Association of Risk Professionals (GARP) in 2004.